DuckshotPro/DuckSnapAnalytics/docs/assets/app-description.md

 ## App Store Description

-Transform your Snapchat strategy with **DuckShots SnapAlytics** – the professional analytics platform that turns your social media data into actionable insights for growth.
+Transform your Snapchat strategy with **DuckShots Analytics** – the professional analytics platform that turns your social media data into actionable insights for growth.

 ### 🚀 **Key Features**